pmray96/dndgenerators/README.md

 characternames.txt
 characteradjectives.txt

+LOOT (giveloot.py)
+loot.txt

 -----
-currently there's no command arguments (subject to change) so just run it with "python \<scriptname\>"
+currently there's no command line arguments (subject to change) so just run it with "python \<scriptname\>"